 Annual R2P Ministerial Meeting

 Since its inception in 2008 the Global Centre for the Responsibility to Protect has co-hosted an annual Ministerial Meeting on R2P during the opening of the General Assembly session.
 The R2P Ministerial Meeting is co-hosted by different governmental partners each year in association with the Global Centre.
-Past co-hosts include the foreign ministers of Australia, Botswana, Brazil, Denmark, Guatemala, the Netherlands, Nigeria, Rwanda and Timor–Leste.
+Past co-hosts include the foreign ministers of Australia, Botswana, Brazil, Denmark, Ghana, Guatemala, the Netherlands, Nigeria, Rwanda and Timor–Leste.

 The R2P Ministerial Meeting brings together a cross-regional group of states to discuss the way forward for R2P.
 The meeting is an opportunity for United Nations member states to affirm their commitment to R2P, as well as to discuss and debate issues pertaining to the prevention of mass atrocity crimes and the protection of populations at risk.